liuning123/Neural-Tensor-Network/README.txt

 Fix a bug about data type in https://github.com/siddharth-agrawal/Neural-Tensor-Network Python:python2.7
-My experiment resulf of accuracy is 0.8051
+My experiment result of accuracy is 0.8051

 -> This is an implementation of Neural Tensor Network, as mentioned in the following research paper: